yousaiditchewie/yousaiditchewie-v2/src/pages/blog/music-careers-that-make-the-most-money.md

 **Let me tell you how having a diverse set of skills has worked in my favor.**

 I studied music in college, and I’ll be completely honest — I learned everything that was useful for a music career from my dad, not college.
-He taught me the _[Nashville Number System](https://en.wikipedia.org/wiki/Nashville_Number_System)_, ear training, and how to dissect pop music part-by-part.
+He taught me the <a href="https://en.wikipedia.org/wiki/Nashville_Number_System" target="_blank" rel="noopener noreferrer">_Nashville Number System_</a>, ear training, and how to dissect pop music part-by-part.
 When I was in college, I aced every class that had to do with music theory and ear training.
 My classes couldn't offer me much that my dad hadn’t already taught me.
 In fact, the most value I got out of college was the experience of living off campus in a house full of other musicians and audio engineers.
 Between my drums, their guitars, basses, and recording equipment, we had a fully equipped recording studio in our basement.

 **It was a musician’s playground.**